RAW Power for Mac FAQ

 Do you support DNG?

 Yes.
 RAW Power supports DNG, including linear DNG files and iPhone RAW files.
 However, some DNGs from drones and a few unusual DNGs are not supported as is.
 To check to see if your DNGs will work, open them in Apple’s Preview application.
 If they work in Preview, then RAW Power also supports them.
 If they are not supported, you can use Adobe’s DNG Converter to batch-convert them to a version of DNG supported by RAW Power.
-You can download DNG Converter at: Adobe DNG Converter.
-For more information on performing this batch conversion, please contact us on our support page.
+Here is a link to Adobe's site to download DNG Converter.

 Can RAW Power replace Aperture?